NicholasFarrow/nicholasfarrow.github.io/_pages/draft.md

 toc_label: "Contents"
 comments: true
 ---
-GW190425 was the topic of my [honours thesis](/assets/thesis.pdf) and our team's [subsequent paper](https://arxiv.org/abs/2001.06492) that is currently awaiting publication.
+GW190425 was the topic of my [honours thesis](/assets/thesis.pdf) and a [subsequent paper](https://arxiv.org/abs/2001.06492) that our team (Isobel Romero-Shaw, myself, Simon Stevenson, Eric Thrane, Xing-Jiang Zhu) put together; currently awaiting publication.

-# GW190425
+# Gravitational Waves from GW190425
+First proposed by Henri Poincaré in 1905 and predicted in Albert Einstein's general theory of relativity, gravitational waves are emitted by accelerating objects.
+Two stars orbiting one-another in a **binary system** will lose energy from the emission of gravitational waves, causing the separation between the two stars in the binary to decay over time.
+Additionally, if the binary is in a non-circular eliptical orbit, known as an **eccentric orbit**, the orbits will gradually become more circular over time.
+For two sufficiently close and dense **compact objects**, such as neutron stars or black holes, this leads to an **inspiral** where the stars become closer in an increasingly circular orbit.

 On the 25th of April 2019, Advanced LIGO/Virgo made the second detection of gravitational waves (GW) originating from a double neutron star (DNS) inspiral.
-These gravitational waves, [GW190425](https://www.ligo.org/detections/GW190425.php), is particularly interesting as it originated from an enormous double neutron star system.
+Advanced LIGO/Virgo observes gravitational waves by measuring the stretching and squeezing of space as the waves pass over two perpendicular 4km long tunnels.
+The gravitational wave, [GW190425](https://www.ligo.org/detections/GW190425.php), is particularly interesting as it originated from an enormous double neutron star system.

-The total mass of GW190425 was inferred to be $$ 3.4^{+0.3}_{-0.1} M_{\odot} $$; that is 3.4 times the mass of our sun whilst each star is roughly just ~$$10$$km across!
+The combined mass of GW190425 was inferred to be $$ 3.4^{+0.3}_{-0.1} M_{\odot} $$; that is 3.4 times the mass of our sun whilst each star is roughly just ~$$10$$km across!
 The total mass of GW190425 is inconsistent with previously observed double neutron stars at a $$5\sigma$$ level, indicating that we may have just uncovered a new population.

-## Gravitational Waves
-First proposed by Henri Poincaré in 1905, gravitational waves are radiated by accelerating objects.
-As a consequence, orbiting binaries (like two stars/black holes) lose energy from the emission of gravitational radiation, causing the distance and eccentricity of the binary to decay over time.
-For two sufficiently close neutron stars this leads to an **inspiral** where the neutron stars become closer in an increasingly circular orbit.

 <iframe width="800" height="450" src="https://www.youtube.com/embed/yYCnp_42mgY" frameborder="0" allowfullscreen></iframe>
 *Coalescing neutron stars in a simulation of GW190425*, **CoRe collaboration**